 Vendeur : Grand Eagle Retail, Bensenville, IL, Etats-Unis

 Hardcover.
 Etat : new.
 Hardcover.
 Computer science and economics have engaged in a lively interaction over the past fifteen years, resulting in the new field of algorithmic game theory.
 Many problems that are central to modern computer science, ranging from resource allocation in large networks to online advertising, involve interactions between multiple self-interested parties.
 Economics and game theory offer a host of useful models and definitions to reason about such problems.
 The flow of ideas also travels in the other direction, and concepts from computer science are increasingly important in economics.
 This book grew out of the author's Stanford University course on algorithmic game theory, and aims to give students and other newcomers a quick and accessible introduction to many of the most important concepts in the field.
 The book also includes case studies on online advertising, wireless spectrum auctions, kidney exchange, and network management.
 This book gives students a quick and accessible introduction to many of the most important concepts in the field of algorithmic game theory.
 It demonstrates these concepts through case studies in online advertising, wireless spectrum auctions, kidney exchange, and network management.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9781107172661

 Quantité disponible : 1 disponible(s)